DOUBLE BIND

 FAILURE TO PROTECT

-DV shelters do save lives, but for survivors who are parents, entering one also exposes them to the threat of automatic CPS intervention and family separation, making the pursuit of safety a risk in itself.
-Documentation such as shelter intake forms, safety plans, and case notes can be used as evidence that victims cannot provide for their children, and they are often not even given 24 hours to get back on their feet.
+DV shelters do save lives, but for survivors who are parents, seeking refuge also exposes them to the threat of an automatic CPS investigation and family separation, making the pursuit of safety a risk in itself.
+Documentation such as shelter intake forms, safety plans, and case notes can be used as evidence that victims cannot provide for their children, and they are often not given even 24 hours to get back on their feet before damaging intervention.

 OF DOMESTIC VIOLENCE